• Art magazine

 Some of the earliest societies, such as the Sumerians , Akkadians , Babylonians , and Assyrians , produced exquisite jewelry that displayed their wealth, status, and spiritual beliefs.
 As early as 3000 BC, people wore jewelry to look good, believing it would protect them from evil and demonstrate their divine love.
 They achieved a high level of artistry, employing techniques such as filigree, granulation, and enameling.

-Jewelry Museum Pforzheim, ancient Greek jewelry
+Pforzheim Jewelry Museum, ancient Greek jewelry

-Jewelry Museum Pforzheim, ancient Greek jewelry
+Jewelry Museum Pforzheim, ancient Greek jewelry.

-Image source: Ana Al'ain, CC BY-SA 4.0, via Wikimedia Commons
+Image source: Ana al'ain, CC BY-SA 4.0, via Wikimedia Commons

-Aztec gold jewelry, Aztec (Mexica) Gallery, Inah, National Museum of Anthropology, Mexico City
+Aztec gold jewelry, Aztec (Mexica) Gallery, INAH, National Museum of Anthropology, Mexico City

-Aztec gold jewelry, Aztec (Mexica) Gallery, Inah, National Museum of Anthropology, Mexico City
+Aztec gold jewelry, Aztec (Mexica) Gallery, INAH, National Museum of Anthropology, Mexico City

 Jewelry was strictly regulated.
 Certain materials and styles were socially exclusive.
 Peasants were forbidden from wearing gold rings, while nobles were permitted to wear precious stones.
 Medieval civilization was hierarchical, and these regulations reflected that.